5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 Salmon leaders rig for 2 flies

-Salmon will often feed on flies so this is a typical 2 fly salmon leader rig that works well for me on most great lakes rivers.
+Salmon will often feed on flies, so this is a typical 2-fly salmon leader rig that works well for me on most Great Lakes rivers.

-Drift Fishing Salmon Fishing Rig
+Drift Fishing Rig For Salmon

 Drift Fishing Leader For Salmon